License Plate Number Lookup: 6 Must-Knows before you Search

 4. What type of information can I retrieve from a license plate lookup?

-While some states may vary, you can typically collect both owner and vehicle details using a registered license plate number or vehicle identification number (VIN).
+While some states may vary, you can typically collect both owner and vehicle information from a valid license plate number or vehicle identification number (VIN).

 - Registered owner's name and address